42 terms starting with M.

 A compass that aligns with Earth's magnetic field to indicate magnetic north; required as backup on all SOLAS vessels.

-- Main Engine
+- Main Engine (ME)

 The primary propulsion engine driving the ship's propeller shaft, typically a large slow-speed two-stroke diesel on cargo ships.